hsnlab/escape/pox/ext/doc/source/service/sas_API.rst

 :any:`GetVirtResInfoEvent` can request virtual resource info from lower layer

-:any:`ServiceRequestHandler` implement the specific REST API functionality thereby realizes the UNIFY's U - Sl API
+:any:`ServiceRequestHandler` implement the specific RESTful API functionality thereby realizes the UNIFY's U - Sl API

 :any:`ServiceLayerAPI` represents the SAS layer and implement all related